 We are only allowed to make data members public if there are no preconditions on their joint values.
-For example, if you declare a type inf::complex whose data members are any combination of values of re and im leads to a legal complex number, so it's at least no obvious blunder to make these data members public.
+For example, if you declare a type inf::complex whose data members are double re; // the real part double im; // the imaginary part any combination of values of re and im leads to a legal complex number, so it's at least no obvious blunder to make these data members public.
 It's still a bad idea, though: a complex number is one entity with certain functionality, and not just a pair of real numbers-this is exactly the point of building a class representing complex numbers.